knowmore provides free legal advice, assistance, information and referral for survivors of institutional child sexual abuse.

 Who we help

 knowmore helps people who have experienced institutional child sexual abuse.
 This means people who were sexually abused at school, in a sporting club, children’s service, orphanage, foster care, residential care, religious organisation, government organisation or any organisation that was involved with children.

 If we can’t help, we’ll refer you to a service that can.

 Who we are

-We’re a team of lawyers, counsellors/social workers, and Aboriginal and Torres Strait Islander engagement advisors – all experienced and trained in working with survivors of sexual abuse and people who have experienced trauma.
+We’re a team of lawyers, counsellors/social workers, financial counsellors and Aboriginal and Torres Strait Islander engagement advisors – all experienced and trained in working with survivors of sexual abuse and people who have experienced trauma.

 You can speak to our specialist counsellors/social workers via a free phone call or face‑to‑face.
 They’ll help you to access our legal services and provide you with support along the way.

-Australian Government funded
+Government funded support services

 Our latest activities and news

 The University of New South Wales Law Journal has published an article 'Unravelling Redress for Institutional Abuse of Children in Australia' by Kathleen Daly and Juliet Davis.
 The abstract can be viewed below.
 "This article chronicles the evolution of Australia’s...read more